Yonatan Frederick Kahn

 The problem is, we know next to nothing about dark matter apart from the fact that it's out there.
 How much does it weigh?
 Does it interact with itself, or weakly with ordinary particles?
 Are there multiple species of dark matter, perhaps analogous to the proton, neutron, and electron which make up ordinary matter?
 Much effort has focused on a particular scenario: dark matter weighing about as much as an atomic nucleus, interacting with atomic nuclei via the weak nuclear force, and consisting of just a single particle species.
 This kind of dark matter is known as a WIMP, or weakly-interacting massive particle, and it's a beautiful theory: with a minimal number of moving parts, it predicts exactly the right amount of dark matter, and is tied to both the Standard Model and supersymmetry.
 Alas, the simplest explanation is not guaranteed to be the correct one.
 Dozens of experiments have searched for this particle -- passing through the Earth, annihilating at the center of the galaxy, or being produced in particle colliders -- to no avail.
 The WIMP scenario is certainly not ruled out, but it is becoming highly constrained.

 I'm interested in exploring theories of dark matter beyond the WIMP: lighter particles (MeV-scale or sub-eV scale, in particle physics units), particles with different interactions (a dark photon rather than the weak nuclear force, or with electrons rather than nuclei), or multiple species of particles.
 Each of these theories would give different experimental signatures, and my research is focused on proposing experiments to look for these different kinds of dark matter.
 I'm especially drawn to the creativity and open-mindedness required to find just the right experimental avenue to detect these particles, and also to the possibility of collaboration between different fields of science (neutrino physics, condensed matter, physical chemistry, plasma physics, materials science) to develop the right equipment to build the experiment.
-As an example, I proposed a search for axion dark matter that soon grew into the ABRACADABRA collaboration, which has recently taken its first data.
 I believe discovering the identity of dark matter is the most pressing question in particle physics which is likely to be resolved on a 50-year timescale, and I want to help cover all the bases in case dark matter is hiding in a place we least expected it.

 Books Authored or Co-Authored (Original Editions)